Joakim Sundström

 Joakim Sundström is a Swedish supervising sound editor, sound designer and musician.

-Sundström was born on February 27, 1965, in the city of Gävle in Sweden and brought up in Buchanan, Liberia on the West African Atlantic coast.
-He collaborates regularly with British director Michael Winterbottom.
+Sundström was born on February 27, 1965, in the Baltic city of Gävle in Sweden and brought up in Buchanan, Liberia on the West African Atlantic coast.
+He collaborates regularly with British-Irish playwright and filmmaker Martin McDonagh, English filmmaker Andrew Haigh and with English film director Michael Winterbottom.
 Married to British painter Dee Ferris.
 They have a daughter, Tova Sundström, and a son, Ruben Sundström.
 He currently resides between London and Brighton, England.